AnnaP464/COMP-4350-Group-8/front-end/README.md

-ck# 1.
-Check if Node.js and npm are installed
+# 1. Check if Node.js and npm are installed

 ```bash
 node -v